Templar-Protocol/yield-model/README.md

 # Templar Protocol Yield Calculator

 This tool calculates the historical yield for templar protocol based on various parameters.

-Note that the yield is calculated as the percentage gain on the total amount of the loan, which is impacted by the avg_repayment_days parameter.
+Note that the yield is calculated as the percentage gain on the total amount of the loan, which is impacted by the `avg_repayment_days` parameter.

 ## Preliminary Results
-Using default parameters - see Parameters section - the following are the yields calculated:
+Using default parameters - see [Parameters](README.md#Parameters) - the following yields are calculated:
 1. BTC 2023-09-12 to 2024-09-11: 5.71%
 2. ETH 2023-09-12 to 2024-09-11: 6.51%
 3. NEAR 2023-09-12 to 2024-09-11: 6.99%